wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 }
 ```

-For advanced reactivity and state management, I'm not sure what model will fit best with Async UI yet, but I've been experimenting with [X-Bow](TODO ADD LINK).
+For advanced reactivity and state management, I'm not sure what model will fit best with Async UI yet, but I've been experimenting with [X-Bow](https://github.com/wishawa/async_ui/tree/main/x-bow).

 ## Take Advantage of the Async Ecosystem

 Async UI is "just async Rust", so it is very easy to use together with Rust libraries.
 Under the hood, it uses [async-executor](https://crates.io/crates/async-executor) from the async-std / smol team,
 so anything that works on async-std should be compatible with Async UI.
+The GTK Hacker News demo you see above, for example, uses [surf](https://github.com/http-rs/surf) to fetch data.

 ## End Notes